sauravkumaryadav/TaskTracker/README.md

 # TaskTracker App
-This application is totally build using Angular2.This app helps to create a new task and also set a reminder for tasks.After completing we can simply delete the task.It is a Single Page Application.Various Components are build in this app and have a greate ui.It simply tracks the task.
+This application is completely build using Angular2.
+This app helps to create a new task and also set a reminder for each tasks.
+After completing the respective tasks we can simply delete it.
+This Application follows the Single Page Application proecess.
+Various Components are build in this app and have a greate ui.It simply tracks the task.

 ## Install dependencies
 npm install